D.Va: Overwatch

 Both Overwatch and its sequel lack a traditional campaign or story mode; its lore and character backgrounds, including D.Va's, are instead shown in-game through map design and character voice lines.
 In Overwatch, D.Va is the screen name of Hana Song, a 19-year-old former professional gamer, known for becoming the No. 1 ranked StarCraft II player in the world and maintaining an undefeated record prior to her retirement from gaming in order to defend her homeland.
 During the in-universe Omnic Crisis event, an omnic monster rose from the East China Sea, destroying coastal cities including those in South Korea and its neighbors.
 The South Korean government developed the Mobile Exo-Force of the Korean Army (MEKA), a mobile armored drone unit to combat the omnic monster, although each battle resulted in a stalemate.
 The omnic continued to adapt to the MEKA's drone networks, turning them against the Koreans.
 The South Korean government struggled with finding pilots for new mechs, eventually turned to the country's professional gamers, thought to have necessary reflexes and instincts to effectively operate the mech suits' advanced weaponry.
 Based in Busan, D.Va was one of the pro gamers drafted by South Korea's government.
 Known for being fearless in combat against the omnics, she would develop a global following as she began live streaming her combat encounters.
 Within MEKA, D.Va is supported by Dae-hyun, a mechanic and D.Va's childhood friend, and takes orders from Myung, the MEKA's commanding officer.
 By Overwatch 2, D.Va was aged 21 and then based at Watchpoint: Gibraltar.

+Outside of Overwatch, D.Va also appears in the updated dating sim game Loverwatch, exclusive to Chinese regions.
 Blizzard has also disseminated Overwatch story elements external to the games.
 D.Va is the focus of the animated short Shooting Star, released in August 2018.
 Its release coincided with a new control map based on Busan.
 The short shows the origin of D.Va's Self-Destruct ability, being forced to use it to fend off a wave of attacking Omnics to protect Busan.
 D.Va was featured in the final issue of New Blood, a limited series centering on Cassidy's efforts to recruit members into the Overwatch organization.
 Released in March 2022, the issue sees D.Va requesting permission from her MEKA captain to contact Overwatch.
 Communication with Overwatch, however, has been forbidden and D.Va is told to keep her focus on local Korea-based missions.